raytelmatt/jusvio/CONSOLE_ERRORS_FIXED.md

 ## 📊 **New Balance Calculation Features**

-The new Appwrite-based system provides much richer data than the original API approach:
+The new Firestore-backed system provides much richer data than the original API approach:

 ### **Balance Metrics Calculated:**
 - **Total Invoiced** - Sum of all client invoices